 I feel like every time I see this movie I think of a different family member who has passed on.
 Sometimes it’s my Grandma Engler, or my Great-Grandpa Moore, or even my Aunt Charlene who died of stomach cancer.

 When Miguel sings Remember Me to his Grandma Coco at the end of the movie I cry.
 It’s such a beautiful and touching moment.
 I actually have this listed in My favorite Animated Scenes list.

 Beyond this, I love the music for this “non-musical” Pixar film, the animation, how well it portrays Mexican culture, and the overall message of family and remembering our ancestors.

 I know Hayao Miyazaki made this movie for little girls around eleven to thirteen years old.
 I’ll be honest, I thought this movie was bizarre when it first came out.
 I saw it for the first time on Cartoon Network and wondered where on earth it came from.

-It wasn’t until after I went on a Hayao Miyazaki film binge and begrudgingly rewatched it, despite my lukewarm opinion of it from my youth.
+Eventually, I went on a Hayao Miyazaki film binge and begrudgingly rewatched it, despite my lukewarm opinion of it from my youth.
 I’m so glad I could come to appreciate this movie as an adult.
 It’s mind-bogglingly well done.
-Whenever I look through old animated films or see new upcoming ones and don’t know how good it is, I usually compare it to this one.
+Whenever I look through old animated films or see new upcoming ones and don’t know how good it is, I usually compare them to this one.